koliseoapi/help/content/agenda/agenda.md

    ![The Track Edit UI](/img/screenshots/talks/agenda-track-edit.jpg)

 5. Click the **Add new slot** button.
 Change the value of the **Type** drop-down to "Talk", **From** to "09:15" and **To** to "09:45".
-6. In the **Talk** text field, start typing the name of any of the selected talks, select the talk from the autocomplete list and click the **Create** button.
+6. In the **Session** text field, start typing the session name, select the session from the autocomplete list and click the **Create** button.

    ![The Slot Edit UI](/img/screenshots/talks/agenda-slot-edit.jpg)